-Dense and tiny sonic events seem to emerge from the light object, embedded in distant echoes of decaying piano notes, a mysterious stream of sounds with no end and no beginning.
+Dense and tiny sonic events seem to emerge from the light object, embedded in distant echoes of decaying piano notes, an alien stream of sounds with no end and no beginning.
 Sound and light play with each other; commenting and complementing gestures that merge into one single breathing, bodiless entity.

 The visual and the auditive component are created in realtime using statistic and stochastic algorithms.
 As a result, the duration of the work is infinite and it never repeats.
-Due to the complex nature of the code and its embedded randomness, it is quite impossible to predict future states.
-However, additional rules within the program ensure that the installation cannot 'explode' or 'fade away' but instead always swings back into a more or less stable state after it reaches certain boundaries. [link].
+Due to the complex nature of the code and its embedded randomness, it is impossible to entirely predict its behaviour. [link].
 Fragile Territories is a commissioned work by Le Lieu Unique, Nantes, France.
-Additional hardware and programming for the first version by Michel Waehling.
-Lead programming, musical composition, visual algorithm design and art direction by Robert Henke 2012-2014. (see also Early Laser Tests)
+Software development, musical composition, and visual design by Robert Henke 2012-2014. (see also Early Laser Tests)

-Fragile Territories got the International Laser Display Association (IDLA) Award 2013.
-Photos above from the installation in Nantes 2012, Photo below from the installation in Rennes 2014.
+Fragile Territories won the International Laser Display Association (IDLA) Award 2013.
+Photos above from the installation in Nantes 2012, Photo below from the installation in Rennes 2014.link]